SharktasticA/SHORK-Mini/README.md

 # SHORK Mini

 A minimal Linux distribution originally based on [FLOPPINUX's](https://github.com/w84death/floppinux) build instructions, but developed into something more automated and tailored for my usage.
-The aim is to produce an operating system that is very lean but functional for my '90s IBM ThinkPads with 486SX or better processors.
+The aim is to produce an operating system that is very lean but functional for PCs with 486SX-class or better processors, specifically with my '90s IBM ThinkPads in mind.
 Whilst FLOPPINUX and [Action Retro's video on it](https://www.youtube.com/watch?v=SiHZbnFrHOY) provided a great basis to start with and inspired me, the SHORK Mini does not offer a floppy diskette image.
 A raw disk drive image is built instead, as my scope includes more utilities and functionality.
 This repo stores my ideal configurations and largely automates the build and compilation process.

 <img src="screenshots/20251231_86box_cold_boot.webp" width="512px">